MBSck/ppdmod/notes.md

 ## General
 - The parameters from the priors are maed 1/4 away from the priors borders to avoid errors
 ## Plan
-- Pass everything Model to DataHandler (does the fitting etc.)
-- DataHandler also does the FFT
+- CombinedModel also does the FFT
-- Make example code where the combined models go
-- Rework DataHandler to take
+- Rework DataHandler to take all the data required for the model
+- Make CombinedModel completely modular with DataHandler and fitting
+- Pass all parameters to DataHandler
+- Make CombinedModel do also polychromatic modelling
 ## Things to check
 * Check how the field of view works?
 Double 30, extends in both directions, half it?
 * Write a fuckton more tests for the important calculation functions -> Thorough tests needed
 * Does temperate gradient get negatively affected by np.inf values?
 * When to modulate the parameters?
 * Check if the FFT zero-padding moves the true centre -> Should be ok tho?
+* Maybe combine the flux and the correlated fluxed for plotting?
 ## Problems
 * Think about what is interpolated?
 Is Anthony's interpolation correct??
 Maybe meshgrid?
 * Think about what the interpolation does??